ArthurHlt/gohc/README.md

   - Send data and check for received data.
   - A weaker method which ping the server first and then send data over udp and wait until timeout to ensure to **not** receive Port Unreachable ICMP error.
 This method require root privileges to capture this ICMP reply.
+- Chains: Allow to chain multiple healthchecks and execute them in parallel or in sequence with or without requiring all checks passing.

 **Note**: Types `http`, `Tcp`, `GRPC` and `Program` allow tls support.
 You can, for example, do tcp+tls test.